capjamesg/microformats-to-mediawiki/README.md

     LGPASSWORD="your bot password for the wiki you are using" SYNDICATION_LINK="your wiki URL"
-    API_URL="the URL of your wiki api.php file"
+    API_URL="the URL of your wiki api.php file" REQUIRE_SYNDICATION_LINK=False

 You can get the LGNAME and LGPASSWORD values using the [Bot passwords](https://www.mediawiki.org/wiki/Manual:Bot_passwords) MediaWiki feature.

+If `REQUIRE_SYNDICATION_LINK` is set to `True`, the API will only accept posts that have a syndication link to the wiki homepage.
+This is useful if you want to ensure that only posts that are syndicated to your wiki are added to the wiki.
+If you set this to `False`, the API will accept any post that has a valid URL and the right markup.

 Finally, run the web server: